KahWee - Web Development, AI Tools & Tech Trends

 • Utility files (7 files): Modified auth and theme utilities

-The process was methodical: start with entry points, then routes, then components, fixing TypeScript errors as they appeared.
+Start with entry points, then routes, then components.
+Fix TypeScript errors as they appear.

 Phase 3: Configuration Fine-tuning (30 minutes)

-TypeScript config: Updated to use React Router types.
-Route file naming: Converted splat routes from api.auth.$.ts to api.auth.$rest.tsx for clarity.
-Development scripts: Added the new react-router typegen command.
+Updated TypeScript config to use React Router types.
+Converted splat routes from api.auth.$.ts to api.auth.$rest.tsx.
+Added the react-router typegen command to dev scripts.

-The typegen command generates route-specific TypeScript types automatically.
-It creates a +types/<route-file>.d.ts for each route, providing automatic type inference for loader data without manual interfaces, route-specific parameter typing, action and loader return type validation, and component prop type safety based on your actual route implementation.
+The typegen command generates a +types/<route-file>.d.ts for each route.
+You get automatic type inference for loader data, route-specific parameter typing, action and loader return type validation, and component prop type safety — all from your actual route implementation.

-Instead of manually defining LoaderData interfaces for every route, typegen infers them from your actual loader implementations:
+Instead of manually defining LoaderData interfaces for every route, typegen infers them from your loaders:

 // New React Router v7 pattern - types inferred automatically